kudos to all the web resources that made this site possible.

 1-888-382-1222

-You must be calling from the number you wish to register. by registering with the National Do Not Call service, you will limit the telemarketing calls you receive.
-On October 1, 2003, when the National Do Not Call Registry will be enforced, most telemarketers will be required to remove the numbers on the registry from their call lists.
+You must be call from the number you wish to register.
+By registering with the National Do Not Call service, you will limit the telemarketing calls you receive.
+Starting from October 1, 2003, when the National Do Not Call Registry was first enforced, most telemarketers were required to remove the numbers on the registry from their call lists.
 The registry was created to offer consumers a choice regarding telemarketing calls.
 The FTC's decision to create the National Do Not Call Registry was the culmination of a comprehensive, three year review of the Telemarketing Sales Rule, as well as the Commission's extensive experience enforcing the Rule over seven years.
 The FTC held numerous workshops, meetings and briefings to solicit feedback from interested parties and considered over 64,000 public comments, most of which favored creating the registry.
-You can review the entire record of the Rule review by copying and pasting this address into your browser: www.ftc.gov/bcp/rulemaking/tsr/tsrrulemaking/index.htm.
-The National Do Not Call Registry is managed by the Federal Trade Commission (FTC), the nation's consumer protection agency.
-It will be enforced by the FTC and state law enforcement officials.
+You can review the entire record here.

-If you register by August 31, 2003, you will start receiving fewer telemarketing calls by October 1, 2003.
+If you registered by August 31, 2003, you will start receiving fewer telemarketing calls by October 1, 2003.
 If you register after September 1, 2003, telemarketers covered by the National Do Not Call Registry will have up to three months from the date you register to stop calling you.

-The company HAS TO SAY YES if it is, and then by law- if you ask to be taken off of the list, they HAVE TO TAKE YOU OFF.
+If you receive telemarketing calls, simply ask this question: "Is this a telemarketing call or a solicitation?"
+If they are, the company HAS TO SAY YES if it is, and then by law if you ask to be taken off of the list, they HAVE TO TAKE YOU OFF.
 In some cases if you have asked and they continue to call you, you can sue them.
 It is illegal.
 They have to obey.
-Generally they do remove you if you ask politely You will be surprised.
+Generally they do remove you if you ask politely.
+You will be surprised.
 I do it all the time and it works every time.
-Occasionally I will get some kid who is bored and sassy, but you just have to stand your ground and they have to listen to you.
+Occasionally, I will get some kid who is bored and sassy, but you just have to stand your ground and they have to listen to you.
 All thanks to the Telephone Consumer Protection Act, established in 1991 (see below).
 Congress passed this Act granting consumers certain rights to defend themselves against unwanted telemarketing calls.
 The Act outlawed various offensive practices, such as the use of recorded messages for solicitations (yes, these are actually illegal!)
-In some cases you can be rewarded up to $500 dollars compensation for putting up with these harassing calls .
+In some cases you can be rewarded up to $500 dollars compensation for putting up with these harassing calls.

 Telemarketing is governed primarily by two statutes: